AzimovS/blockchain-github-issues/README.md

 - Built with Next.js for optimal performance.
 - Styled with TailwindCSS and DaisyUI for a modern, responsive design.
 - Utilizes GitHub API to fetch issues.
+- Currently tracking more than 70 GitHub Blockchain related repositories.
-- Utilizes MongoDB to save the issues and clickcounts
+- Utilizes MongoDB to save the issues and clickcounts.

 ## Contributing